How Lip Shape and Profile Effects Wheels

-Along the same lines, rounded lips typically have denser profiles, giving the urethane less possibility to flex and more potential to slide.
+Along the same lines, rounded lips typically have dense profiles, resulting in the urethane having less ability to flex and more potential to slide.
 That's not to say you won't encounter wheels like Cadillac Sugar Mama's or Free Willies, both featuring thinner round lips with notably more flex for a round lipped wheel.
 Remember Hoots or Little Hoots would fit in the same category based on shape, but with how much their specific urethane rebounds the lips have minimal flex.

 The Boss Hawg has what's called a hubset profile, this means that the wheel has virtually no lips at all which constitutes a wheel that has little to no deformation.
 This means that there is no lip for the pavement to grab on to, therefore a very smooth and effortless slide.

 When it comes to square lips, the thickness of the lips will determine how much they grip.
-Having a square lipped wheel with relatively thinner lips like the 70mm Biggie Hawgs, the lips are more likely to deform simpl because there isn't as much urethane supporting the lip overhang.
-This means you will have more grip because when railing around a sharp corner, the lips will flex and deform to the pavement providing more contact to the road therefor more grip.
+Having a square lipped wheel with relatively thinner lips like the 70mm Biggie Hawgs, the lips are more likely to deform simply because there isn't as much urethane supporting the it.
+This means you will have more grip because when railing around a sharp corner, the lips will flex and deform to the pavement providing more contact to the road.